mkloubert/vs-media-player/README.md

 An entry supports the following, additional settings:

-A player entry supported the following, common properties:

 | Name | Description |
 | ---- | --------- |
 | `clientID` | The client ID of an own registered Spotify app. |